Quantum Optical Electron Pulse Shaper

-The proposed scheme can however be used to produce tailored shape in the sideband, that will compress into a train of few-fs pulses in the compression point.
+\textit{Periodic Gating---}The proposed scheme can be used to produce tailored shape in the sideband, that will compress into a train of few-fs pulses in the compression point.
 While a single few-femtosecond laser pulse generates a single ultrashort electron sub-pulse, a longer optical pulse with periodic modulation in phase and amplitude can produce a train of ultrashort electron sub-pulses.

-We start with 30 keV, 50 fs long electron pulse, stretched to 250 fs FWHM, as in the previous subsection.
-The optical pulse properties for this case can be introduced clearly in the time domain via the time-dependent frequency $\omega(t)$.
-As we state above, periodic frequency modulation is required
+We start with the same electron pulse parameters as in the previous subsection.
+Regarding the laser field, periodic frequency modulation is applied

-where $0<m\leq1$ is the modulation depth and $\Omega$ is the modulation frequency, which should be a few times smaller than $\omega_{0}$ for this application.
-The chirp term is present to compensate for the zero-loss band chirp.
+where $m=0.25$ is the modulation depth and $\Omega=\omega_0/20$ is the modulation frequency, which needs to be a few times smaller than $\omega_{0}$ for this application.
+The linear chirp coefficient $a$ is present to compensate for the zero-loss band chirp.

 If an optical field with cosine frequency modulation is used, the spacing between the sidebands is also periodically modulated.
 The optical field in the frequency domain can be written as

 where $\omega_{0,kn}=\omega_0 - (k+n)\Omega$ and $J_n$ is the Bessel function of the first kind.